 Submit your photos

 We are now accepting submissions for the 2015-16 exhibit in the fall of 2014.
-All photos and applications will be submitted online.
+All photos and applications will be submitted online by December 1.
 Photos selected for the exhibit are:

 - Displayed annually in the Rotunda of the Senate Building on Capitol Hill and other appropriate external venues for public relations and educational purposes.

 - Leased as an exhibit by children's hospitals across the nation, where the photos are used in public relations, fundraising, education and outreach efforts and events.

 - Spotlighted in Association publications and website, displayed at national conferences and featured in external and internal collateral materials, such as advertising and advocacy campaigns.

 Selected photos will premiere on Capitol Hill in conjunction with the Association's Speak Now for Kids Family Advocacy Day, June 17-18, 2015, and will receive public relations and visibility support from the Association.
 View news coverage of the exhibit.

 - Lily Francesca Alt, Photo Editor, Parents Magazine, New York, NY